arjuntherajeev/neo4j_issuu_data_analysis/README.md

 __Note: For the purpose of this tutorial, we will only display the top 10 results for queries with a large number of rows.
 This is achieved by using the `LIMIT 10` constraint.__

 ### Query 1.
-Find the count of visitors from each country and display them in the _descending_ order of count.
+Find the number of visitors from each country and display them in the _descending_ order of count.
 ```
 MATCH (v:Visitor)
 RETURN v.visitor_country AS Country, count(v) AS Count